AdiPun/playbuffer/.github/README.md

 It was a fantastic learning resource that teaches you C++, how to use their amazing framework to make 2D games and game design.
 I entered this project knowing python and learning C++ with this resource was very accessible.

+## Created games
+1. Playbuffer tutorial: Created a 2D shoot-em-up arcade game where you control a spider called Agent8.
+Move up and down with the arrow keys, press spacebar to shoot the spanners and screwdrivers that are being blown towards you by a very powerful fan.
+Collect coins for points!

+2. SkyHighSpy: Following the [Sumo Digital and SWICS youtube tutorial](https://www.youtube.com/watch?v=XDCN9lRVz3A), Created a 2D asteroids game where you control the angle of a rocket with the left and right arrow keys, accelerate with the up arrow key and decelerate with the down arrow key.
+Shoot your laser with spacebar to destroy asteriods and collect the gems inside!

 ![](/.github/images/playbuffer_title.png)
 ## A single-header C++ library for making simple 2D games